 The connectors on both ends have their respective rubber protector to extend their useful life.

-The RJ45 connector, on the other hand, is transparent and has its respective hose integrated to be able to adequately secure the Ethernet port where you are going to connect the cable.
+The RJ45 connector is transparent and has its respective hose integrated to be able to adequately secure the Ethernet port where you are going to connect the cable.

-In case you have a reduced budget, you can consider the Nano Cable option, as it may be the best ethernet cables for streaming for 2 euros or less:
+In case you have a reduced budget, you can consider the Nano Cable option, as it may be the best ethernet cables for streaming for 2 euros or fewer.

 The NanoCable model has a length of 2 meters and is red so you can quickly recognize it on your connection.